-As a result, technology is one of the most popular industries among MBA graduates: 38% of prospective MBA students are interested in joining the tech industry, according to the Graduate Management Admission Council (GMAC).
+As a result, technology is the second most popular industry among MBA graduates: 45% of millennial and 36% of Gen Z prospective b-school students are interested in joining the tech industry, according to the 2024 Prospective Student Survey by the Graduate Management Admission Council (GMAC).

 8. Site reliability engineer (SRE)

-As a site reliability engineer, you'll be managing, and monitoring the production services of an organization, with the overall goal of enhancing the reliability and performance of a site.
+As a site reliability engineer, you'll be required to manage and monitor the production services of an organization, with the overall goal of enhancing the reliability and performance of a website.

 It’s a role that demands in-depth knowledge of scripting languages like Python and cloud computing providers.
-As an SRE, you could rake in an average base salary of $103k per year, up to around $181k.
-You can also expect to land roles with companies like Apple and Intuit or work in network security with startups like Unit21.
+As an SRE, you could rake in an average base salary of $124k per year, up to $150k or even more at some firms.
+You can also expect to land roles with companies like Apple and Google or work in network security with startups like Unit21.

 7. Blockchain developer